QualiSystemsLab/colony-cli/README.md

 ### Configuration

-First of all you need to generate access token in Colony UI in a Settings Then, you need to configure Colony Cli with generated token and colony space you are going to access.
+First of all you need to generate access token in Colony UI in a Settings.
+Then, you need to configure Colony Cli with generated token and colony space you are going to access.
 There are three ways how to do it: